plaidml/plaidml/docs/index.rst

 As a component under `Keras`_ PlaidML can accelerate training workloads with customized or automatically-generated Tile code.
-It works especially well on GPUs, and it doesn't require use of CUDA/cuDNN on Nvidia* hardware, which many people appreciate for licensing reasons.
+It works especially well on GPUs, and it doesn't require use of CUDA/cuDNN on Nvidia* hardware, while achieving comparable performance.

 It works on all major operating systems: Linux, `macOS`_, and `Windows`_.